DanielKim512/LexicalAnalyzer/README.md

 # Lexical Rules

-1) The code must begin with the word "START" and end with the word "FINISH".
+1) The code must begin with the word "begin" and end with the word "end".
 Everything in between these two words will be considered the statement input.
 2) Each lexeme/token must be clearly separated with a space.

 # Statements